|Period:||Semester 2, Block III, IV||Hours of study:||29:00 hrs|

 - No Honours Class

-The course offers an overview of the key philosophical answers to the question: “What is a human being?”, with special focus on the concepts of self, individuation, freedom and history.
-The course is organized chronologically, around an exploration of the ambiguity of human existence.
+The course offers an overview of the key philosophical answers to the question: “What is a human being?”, with special focus on the concepts of self, personhood, society and culture.
+Although the course is organized thematically, it covers all main eras of Western philosophy.